ApprenticeofEnder/Selenium-Oxide/docs/source/first_strike.rst

 scenario, and can throw off blue teams.
 That is, of course, assuming you're not obvious with your exploits and file names.

-Now that you've got a grasp of the module, head over to :ref:`API: Exploit Builder` for more.
+Now that you've got a grasp of the module, head over to :ref:`API` for more.